chini007/webm-containers-devops/README.md

 Creating a pipeline project for building, testing and deploying a docker image

 Pre-requisites:
-1.This sample webMethods project layout should serve as a template for organising webMethods projects.
-It contains demo Integration Server packages with flow services and wM Unit Tests that are covering those.
-Fork the repository to easily create fundament for you webMethods project.
 1. Fork the current github project
 2. In directory containers\microservices-runtime\assets\Packages place Integration Server packages which you would like to import in MSR image
 3. In directory containers\microservices-runtime\assets\Tests place wM Unit Tests to validate the packages